 Your submission may inspire others to recognize their labor as writers and to push forward on their writing journeys.

 What to submit

-In no more than 200 words (or 60 seconds of video/audio), share your writing experiences by responding to one of the following questions:
+In a single sentence or up to 250 words (or up to 60 seconds of video/audio), share your writing experiences by responding to one of the following questions:

 - What’s a time when a piece of writing you did had a direct impact on your life?